Ka-Bala: Design

+Each tarot card has two fortunes printed on the back, one at each short end.
+These are meant to be shuffled and inserted into the wells face-up with a randomized orientation (upright or reversed); the applicable fortune is read from the card indicated by the marble, on the end closest to the center of the board and hence the fortune depends on the card's orientation.

+Naming

 The name "Ka-Bala" and the reference to the Zohar indicate that the game was supposedly related to Kabbalah, an esoteric school of thought in Jewish mysticism.
 As they operated the game, the players were instructed to chant Pax, sax, sarax; hola, noa, nostra!